What is interoperability and why it is important

-To get the lion’s share of a market, large internet companies provide many services supposedly for free, or at rock-bottom prices in order to build gigantic user bases.
+To get the lion’s share of the market, large internet companies provide many services “for free”, or at rock-bottom prices to build gigantic user bases.

-This virtuous circle for platforms is called “network effect”.
+This virtuous circle for platforms is called the “network effect”.

-In this situation, users are reluctant to switch service provider or platform, as it makes them lose access to the advantages of the network effect.
+In this situation, users are reluctant to switch service providers or platforms, as it makes them lose access to the advantages of the network effect.

-In addition, the lack of interoperability of some gatekeepers forces users to reluctantly signup to these platforms because they have a large users base which makes them unavoidable.
+Also, the lack of interoperability of some gatekeepers forces users to signup to these platforms because they have a large user base which makes them unavoidable.
 They feel forced to join them in order to interact with a larger number of people.